Special Events in Tulsa

 10X10, 10X20 or 20X20) do not require a Tent Permit.
 Tents over 400

-square feet (e.g. 20X30 or larger - see below tent groupings) do
+square feet (e.g. 20X25 or larger - includes below tent groupings)

 - 10X10 tents may be single or grouped up to 4 but must not